 Insisting Your Kids Do Finish ALL Their Homework, Even If They Know It

 Sometimes the homeschooling curriculum we’ve been sold has busywork.
-Busywork, also called fluff or curriculum padding, is work the children already know that contains questions students are having to answer repeatedly.
+Busywork (also called fluff or curriculum padding) is work the children already know that contains questions students have to answer repeatedly.

-This is because the curriculum packages are often designed for schools that appreciate the fluff as this fills up all the hours students need to stay in school for (I believe we waste brilliant minds on monotonous work by giving them so much busywork).
+This is because the curriculum packages are often designed for schools that appreciate the fluff.
+This fills up all the hour’s students need to stay in school for (I believe we waste brilliant minds on monotonous work by giving them so much busywork).